djellemah/philtre/README.md

 It's the [Sequel](http://sequel.jeremyevans.net) equivalent for Ransack, Metasearch, Searchlogic.
 If this doesn't make you fall in love, I don't know what will :-p

+See philtre-rails for rails integration.

 ## Installation

 Add this line to your application's Gemfile:

     gem 'philtre'

+Or for all the rails integration goodies

+    gem 'philtre-rails'

 And then execute: